-5 I Why study this course? cheap labour, the time has come for part of the fashion revolution.
-The we environmentally sustainable textiles global circular fashion pledge.
-Join style movement, conceptualise a fre- increase awareness of innovation are processes.
-Examples as such include experimentation in combination will Student agency and choice in design meeting Preliminary and HSC requing The study of Textiles and Design leand and product design.
-This course will develop skills in: fashion influencing and style fashion curation and fashio circular fashion and sustain textile design process and f textile art including dyeing In the preliminary course, students fabrics and develop design folios we designing and making stages.
-The HSC course culminates in the co final HSC mark - the other 50% corr This course provides students with specific interest to them, e.g. fashio important that you are able to work r the new vorld is er s that are the reinve esh appro- nd includ e laser cu th tradition gn making irements. eads to ca ll also be ling n design ability olio devel and print will desig nich illust levelopm tes from t the oppoin n styling a opment ing fabric, sculpturing and fabric manip n and make two products from fibres, y rate the students' progress throughout to be d, the d the ge and rring ces. lso extile l like to bulation arns and the 6 of the eas of ture.
-It is r Major Main Topics Covered: Preliminary Course Design clothing, furnishings, costumes and textiles arts.
+In a world of fast fashion, and its destructive nature to the environment including its use of cheap labour, the time has come for the new generation of designers or influencers to be part of the fashion revolution.
+The world is entering a generation of digitally produced, environmentally sustainable textiles that are also made to measure forming part of the global circular fashion pledge.
+Join the reinvention of the industry, be the change and the style movement, conceptualise a fresh approach to making.
+This course will encourage and increase awareness of innovation and include experimentation with new manufacturing processes.
+Examples as such include laser cutting fabric, digital fabric printing, 3D experimentation in combination with traditional skills to produce manufactured pieces.
+Student agency and choice in design making is encouraged from the outset while also meeting Preliminary and HSC requirements.
+The study of Textiles and Design leads to careers in film, theatre, dance, fashion, textile and product design.
+This course will also be of interest to those students who would like to develop skills in: fashion influencing and styling Why study this fashion curation and fashion design course? circular fashion and sustainability textile design process and folio development textile art including dyeing and printing fabric, sculpturing and fabric manipulation In the preliminary course, students will design and make two products from fibres, yarns and fabrics and develop design folios which illustrate the students' progress throughout the designing and making stages.
+The HSC course culminates in the development of a Major Textiles Project worth 50% of the final HSC mark - the other 50% comes from the HSC examination.
+This course provides students with the opportunity to design and work within the areas of specific interest to them, e.g. fashion styling and design, textile art design and sculpture.
+It is important that you are able to work consistently and at times independently on your Major Project.
+The five focus areas include: Apparel, Costume, Furnishing, Textile Arts and Non-Apparel.
+Preliminary Course Design clothing, furnishings, costumes and textiles arts.
 Fashion Drawing.
 Design Project 1 - design and make an item based on a design theme/period or fashion movement as negotiated by your teacher.
 Focus is on design manipulation skills.
 Design clothing, furnishings, costumes and textiles arts.
-Investigate the properties of textile fibres and fabrics.
-Practical Project 2 - an article of your choice e.g. clothing, costume, or textile art Research the Australian Textiles, Clothing, Footwear Industries HSC Course Examine the work of contemporary designers and designers from the past (historical perspective), and the influence of culture on design, Complete a major Design Project Examine Innovations in the Textiles Industry External Assessment % Internal Assessment % Assessment HSC Course A written examination of one and a half hours 50 Textile, Clothing, Footwear and Allied Industries 10 Major Design project 25 Properties and Performance 20 Project Design Folio 25 Design 20
+Main Topics Investigate the properties of textile fibres and fabrics.
+Covered: Practical Project 2 - an article of your choice e.g. clothing, costume, or textile art Research the Australian Textiles, Clothing, Footwear Industries HSC Course Examine the work of contemporary designers and designers from the past (historical perspective), and the influence of culture on design, Complete a major Design Project Examine Innovations in the Textiles Industry External Assessment Internal Assessment % A written examination of one and Textile, Clothing, Footwear and Allied 50 10 Assessment HSC a half hours Industries Course Major Design project 25 Properties and Performance 20